zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,016.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development right here in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also like us on Facebook at facebook.com/eslpod.
+You can also like us on Facebook at facebook.com/eslpod.

 This episode is a dialogue between Jack and Claire about doing something called “pro bono” work, where you basically volunte er some of your time to a community organization to do the kind of work that normally you get paid to do.
 Let’s get started.